gnosis/conditional-tokens-contracts/docs/developer-guide.rst

 We may also combine collection IDs for outcome collections for different conditions by adding their values modulo 2^256 (equivalently, by adding their values and then taking the lowest 256 bits).

+.. note:: This truncated sum is used to combine collection IDs because it is commutative.
+Bitwise XOR is not used in this scenario because the operation makes the root collection ID ``bytes32(0)`` accessible by XOR-ing combining collection IDs with themselves.

 To illustrate, let's denote the slots for range ends 0 and 1000 from our scalar condition example as ``LO`` and ``HI``.
 We can find the collection ID for ``(LO)`` to be ``0xd79c1d3f71f6c9d998353ba2a848e596f0c6c1a9f6fa633f2c9ec65aaa097cdc``.

 The combined collection ID for ``(A|B)&(LO)`` can be calculated via: